Gray Wolves To Be Removed From Endangered Species List

 Gray wolves, a species that has long been vilified and admired, will no longer receive federal protections under the Endangered Species Act in the Lower 48 U.S. states, the Trump administration announced Thursday.

-The long-anticipated move is drawing praise from those that want to see the iconic species managed by state and tribal governments, and harsh criticism from those that believe federal protections should remain in place until wolves inhabit more of their historical range.
-Gray wolves used to exist across most of the American continent.
+The long-anticipated move is drawing praise from those who want to see the iconic species managed by state and tribal governments, and harsh criticism from those who believe federal protections should remain in place until wolves inhabit more of their historical range.
+Gray wolves used to exist across most of North America.

 "After more than 45 years as a listed species, the gray wolf has exceeded all conservation goals for recovery," said Interior Secretary David Bernhardt, announcing the delisting, which will revert management of wolf populations to local wildlife agencies.

-Federal wildlife officials are hailing the move as a success story, similar to endangered species recovery stories like the bald eagle and American alligator.
+Federal wildlife officials are hailing the move as a success story, similar to endangered species recovery stories such as the bald eagle and American alligator.

 After being nearly wiped clean from the contiguous U.S. by the mid-20th century, there are now more than 6,000 gray wolves in the Lower 48 states, largely clustered in the Northern Rocky Mountains and the Western Great Lakes region.